gaosh/ToMoE/README.md

 Access to gated Hugging Face models such as Llama 2 or Llama 3 requires an accepted model license and an authenticated Hugging Face session.

-## Pipeline A: Original ToMoE conversion
+## Pipeline A: Original ToMoE conversion from the paper

 ### 1. Train the hypernetwork